easytarget/microPyEZfonts/README.md

 ```python
 xmin, xmax, width, height = myfont.rect(str, x, y, halign=None, valign=None)
 ```
-Returns the area that the string would be written to with `myfont.write()`
+Returns the exact area that the string would be written to with `myfont.write()`
 * The return is suitable for passing directly to `display.rect()`

 #### set_default()